Emma Watson Goes Braless For Vanity Fair, Labeled As Hypocrite

 A post shared by Emma Watson (@emmawatson) on

-Her No selfie rule
+Her no selfie rule

-Recently, the British actress made headlines regarding about her new rule on privacy, stating that it was for safety reasons she has ban her fans from taking selfies; however, the actress said that she’s still open for chats, which is exactly much better.
+Recently, the British actress made headlines regarding about her new rule on privacy, stating that it was for safety reasons she has banned her fans from taking selfies.
+However, the actress said that she’s still open for chats, which is exactly much better.

 “If someone takes a photograph of me and posts it, within two seconds they’ve created a marker of exactly where I am within 10 meters.
 They can see what I’m wearing and I’m with.
 I just can’t give the tracking data.
 I’ll say, ‘I will sit here and answer every single Harry Potter fandom question you have but I just can’t do a picture,'” she told Vanity Fair.